Advertisement

 One company made almost every trailer for 40 years.

 Between 1919 and 1960, almost every movie trailer was produced by the National Screen Service (NSS) — a near-monopoly that also included posters and other marketing materials.
-Like a lot of cinematic innovations from the era, we have Alfred Hitchcock to thank for ending their reign: The “master of suspense” began making his own trailers, including a six-and-a-half-minute preview of Psycho, and other filmmakers followed suit.
+As is the case for a lot of cinematic innovations from the era, we have Alfred Hitchcock to thank for changing that: The “master of suspense” began making his own trailers, including a six-and-a-half-minute preview of Psycho, and other filmmakers followed suit.
 Trailers have long been recognized as an art form unto themselves, with many moviegoers arriving to theaters early just to see them.